 That’s not to say Lyon isn’t moving with the times.
 Look out for Korean artist Choi Jeong Hwa’s trippy Flower Tree sculpture – a guaranteed Instagram sensation.
 It’s all change at historic landmark Grand Hôtel-Dieu, a sprawling former hospital.
 Freshly renovated, it’s now a sleek new hangout for the city, with shops, offices, eateries and a five-star hotel.
 Wander the lovely courtyards, then hit its glam cocktail bar.
 Need more inspiration?
 Here’s how to spend 36 hours in Lyon.

+The city of Lyon combines historic districts with booming modern areas.
 Hitch a ride on the funicular to hilltop basilica Notre-Dame de Fourvière, built in thanks to the Virgin Mary after Lyon escaped the plague.
 Seek out La Cour des Voraces’ 19th-century staircase, a local icon forming part of one of the city’s most famous traboules.
 Then get lost in the city’s 20-acre botanical gardens, with their lush tropical palms and cool carnivorous plants.

 A temple to legendary chef Paul Bocuse’s legacy, Les Halles de Lyon’s indoor market makes an ideal lunchtime pitstop.
 Think oysters, charcuterie and more.
 Airy café Mowgli serves feelgood food, from chia bowls to creative tartines.
 Co-owned by a talented pâtissier, pared-back Le Kitchen Café punches well above its weight, but do make sure to book ahead.